 Nothing.
 The 3R's have increased awareness of how the waste we generate impacts our environment but have become primarily associated with recycling.
 Greater awareness around reducing and reusing is needed to move beyond recycling.
 Zero Waste is a broader concept that re-emphasizes waste reduction.

 Zero Waste seems to call for cutting back.
 Won't this eliminate jobs and economic prosperity?

 No. With most changes, economic activity shifts, but is rarely eliminated.
-'Jobs, Not Landfills' is one of the Zero Waste slogans of the Regional District of Kootenay Boundary.
-Our garbage has value; Zero Waste is about recognizing and utilizing that value, creating local jobs instead of landfills.
+Our garbage has value; Zero Waste is about ReThinking Waste, recognizing and utilizing that value and creating local jobs instead of landfills.